digsim/seriesManagementSystem/docs/install.rst

     pip install .

-This will compile and install the project to the pyhton libraries (eg. ``/usr/local/lib/python3.12/site-packages/seriesManagementSystem-1.3.1.dev13.dist-info``).
-Furthermore it will install a script in ``/usr/local/bin/``:
+This will compile and install the project to the python libraries (eg. ``/usr/local/lib/python3.12/site-packages/seriesManagementSystem-1.3.1.dev13.dist-info``).
+Furthermore, it will install a script in ``/usr/local/bin/``:
-* missingtvshows
+* seriesManagementSystem

 Upon the first start a copy of a pristine application and logging configuration are created in the user's home directory ``~/.SeriesManagementSystem/``.
 From this point on configuration files are read from this location.
 It is however possible to overwrite them either by placing a file with the same name (but prefixed with a dot eg. ``.logging.conf``) in the current working directory.